notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

    = help: the trait `std::marker::Sized` is not implemented for `str`
 ```

 Ugh.
-It's saying the second argument to `context.add()` doesn't have a size that be verified at compile time.
+It's saying the second argument to `context.add()` doesn't have a size that can be verified at compile time.
 It apparently needs to know that information.
+If we check out the rust docs for the [Sized] trait,
+we'll see that it says

+> Types with a constant size known at compile time.

 `Sized` is not implemented for `str`...
 Hm...
 Let's try converting it to a `String` with `String::from()` or `to_string()`.